danascheider/skyrim_inventory_management/docs/canonical-models.md

 * `rails canonical_models:populate:canonical_jewelry` (populates canonical jewellery from JSON data)
 * `rails canonical_models:populate:canonical_clothing` (populates canonical clothing items from JSON data)

 These tasks populate the models with the attributes in the JSON files.
 The tasks are idempotent.
-If a model already exists in the database with a given name, it will be updated with the attributes given in the JSON data. **The Rake tasks will also remove models that exist in the database but are not present in the JSON data.** This behaviour can be disabled by setting the `preserve_existing_records` argument on the Rake tasks to `true` (or any value other than `false`):
+If a model already exists in the database with a given name, it will be updated with the attributes given in the JSON data.
+This is also true of associations: if an association is found in the database then the corresponding join model will be updated with data from the JSON files. **The Rake tasks will also remove models that exist in the database but are not present in the JSON data.** This behaviour can be disabled by setting the `preserve_existing_records` argument on the Rake tasks to `true` (or any value other than `false`):

 ```
 bundle exec rails 'canonical_models:populate:all[true]'